Gabriel42/my-digital-garden/src/site/notes/Garden/2025/Exploring the RPG Multiverse, One Book at a Time.md

 ![b22ecad01d01926a0f68c46fa665762a.jpg](/img/user/b22ecad01d01926a0f68c46fa665762a.jpg)

 Now that I’m diving back in, I keep asking myself: what should I write about?
 The TTRPG blogosphere is already packed with brilliant voices, funny, insightful, deeply researched, and endlessly creative.
 Just last week I discovered Chris McDowall’s blog and almost lost myself in his years of posts.
-I’m not at that level (maybe one day), so instead I’ll embrace my noob status.
+I’m not at that level (maybe one day a few decades from now), so instead I’ll embrace my noob status.
 I’ll write from the honest perspective of someone rediscovering the hobby and being constantly amazed by it.
 Hopefully, seeing this space through fresh eyes will make for something interesting to read.

 Still, the blog needs a bit more substance.
 I’ve been reading a lot lately, including TTRPG books.
 Last year I went through Troyka, Dog Eat Dog, and Thousand Year Old Vampire.
 More recently I devoured Mythic Bastionland and immediately ran a one-shot with three friends.
 And while browsing the internet, I stumbled on the Humble Bundle “The Ultimate Guide to Tabletop RPGs, Worldbuilding, and Folklore” by Adams Media, a collection of 27 books.
 That gave me an idea: I’ll read them and share my impressions here.

+---

 Here’s the lineup, divided into categories:

-Dungeonmeister Series
+## Dungeonmeister Series

 Dungeonmeister Book of RPG Trivia
 Dungeonmeister Cookbook
 Dungeonmeister

-Ultimate RPG Guides
+## Ultimate RPG Guides

 Ultimate RPG Game Master's Guide
 Ultimate RPG Game Master's Worldbuilding Guide